-The MWRD's scientists communicate regularly with the Illinois Water Environment Association (IWEA), the Illinois Association of Wastewater Agencies (IAWA), Water Research Foundation (WRF), the Water Environment Federation (WEF) and National Association of Clean Water Agencies (NACWA) to learn more about COVID-19, sewage surveillance, wastewater and biosolids analysis.
-The MWRD has also engaged with the CDC, the Council for State and Territorial Epidemiologists, and U.S. Environmental Protection Agency (EPA) on the improvement of national wastewater surveillance programs and stands ready to be called on for additional research.

-The MWRD follows the guidelines of the CDC and IDPH and consults with local agencies like the Chicago Department of Public Health and Cook County Department of Public Health on how to best utilize sewage surveillance data.
+Additional studies: The MWRD's scientists communicate regularly with the Illinois Water Environment Association (IWEA), the Illinois Association of Wastewater Agencies (IAWA), Water Research Foundation (WRF), the Water Environment Federation (WEF) and National Association of Clean Water Agencies (NACWA) to learn more about COVID-19, sewage surveillance, wastewater and biosolids analysis.
+The MWRD has also engaged with the U.S. Center for Disease Control (CDC), the Council for State and Territorial Epidemiologists and U.S. Environmental Protection Agency (EPA) on the potential of national wastewater surveillance programs and stands ready to be called on for additional research.
+The MWRD follows the guidelines of the CDC and Illinois Department of Public Health (IDPH) and consults with local agencies like the Chicago Department of Public Health and Cook County Department of Public Health on how to best utilize sewage surveillance data.
 In September 2020, the MWRD signed a letter of support to the California Association of Sanitation Agencies for requesting funding support for sewage surveillance for COVID-19 from several non-profit organizations.